-The table below is the Poplar HARCA Value for Money Scorecard that compares performance against a peer group average.
+The table on the following page is the Poplar HARCA Value for Money Scorecard that compares performance against a 2019 peer group average (the 2020 peer group average was unavailable when this report was written.
 The performance measures are set by the Board and include seven that are specifically required to be published annually under the "Value for Money Standard 2018" issued by the Regulator.